Coarse groups, and the isomorphism problem for oligomorphic groups: Isomorphism of oligomorphic groups, and countable models

 Let $\+ C_\text{pro}$ be the class of coarse groups satisfying Axioms through to \ref{axiom Roelcke} (but not necessarily~\ref{axiom faithful oligomorphic action}), as well as the condition in Proposition~\ref{prop:profinite} which is equivalent to compactness of $\F(M)$.
-Here we show that $\+ C_\text{pro}$ is Borel, and that the compact subgroups of $\S$ are strongly Borel bi-reducible with $\+ C_\text{pro}$, in analogy with Stone duality discussed above.
+Here we show that $\+ C_\text{pro}$ is Borel, and that the compact subgroups of $\S$ are classwise Borel bireducible to $\+ C_\text{pro}$, in analogy with the Borel version of Stone duality discussed above.

-Given $M \in \+ C$, let $\Theta \colon \+ F(M) \to \S$ be the map induced by the action of $\+ F(M)$ on $M$ given by Claim~\ref{axiom gammaV is a group action} and the discussion thereafter.
+Given $M \in \+ C_\text{pro}$, let $\Theta \colon \+ F(M) \to \S$ be the map induced by the action of $\+ F(M)$ on $M$ given by Claim~\ref{axiom gammaV is a group action} and the discussion thereafter.
 This action clearly is faithful, so $\Theta$ is an embedding.
 As in Remark~\ref{rem: abc}(c), $\Theta$ is automatically continuous.
 Then, since~$\+ F(M)$ is compact, $\Theta$ is a topological embedding.
 Let $\+ G_\text{pro}(M)$ be its range, a closed subgroup of $\S$.

 It is easy to establish the analog of Proposition~\ref{cl:verify 2} using Lemma~\ref{all cosets appear in M}.
 This implies that $\+ C_\text{pro}$ is Borel (alternatively this holds by the first-order reformulation of Axiom~\ref{axiom product of filters} given in Subsection~\ref{son_quatsch}).
 We obtain: